YoshidaNorifum1/chat-space/README.md

 ### Association
 - has_many :posts
-- has_many :groups, through: :groups_users
+- has_many :groups through :groups_users